-Cool movie moments happen for a variety of reasons – killer acting, awesome writing, the perfect line – and when the coolest of the cool movie moments happen they somehow manage to sum up an entire character or sometimes even an entire film.
-They’re the moments you never forget, the ones you keep yammering on to your friends about and the ones no one gets sick of.
-More than anything else, they’re what keep us coming back to the movies for more, and in celebration of that we bring you this, the 50 coolest movie moments ever.
+They’re the moments you never forget, the ones you keep yammering on to your friends about, and the ones no one gets sick of.
+More than anything else, they’re what keep us coming back to the movies for more, and in celebration of that, we bring you our list of the 50 coolest movie moments ever.

 Gandalf takes on a Balrog and in doing so reveals himself to be a total badass instead of the kindly old wizard he seems to be.
 Sir Ian McKellan’s defiant “You shall not pass!” sums up the trilogy’s theme of standing grimly resolute against impossible odds – even if it means almost certain death.

 The opening scene of Dazed and Confused sets the tone for the entire movie as an orange Pontiac GTO slowly rolls through the school parking lot while Milla Jovovich sits inside rolling a joint all while Aerosmith’s “Sweet Emotion” plays.
 The ‘70s, ladies and gentlemen, in all their badass glory.

 The whole last half hour or so of The Matrix falls under the heading of cool, or as Keanu would say, “Whoa…”, but the apex of cool probably comes when Trinity, lady badass, follows the wild slow-motion bullet action by sticking a gun in a fool’s face and telling him simply “Dodge this” before pulling the trigger.
 Screw Keanu, she’s The One for me.

 47. “Like tears in rain.” – Blade Runner